Sixth Form Futures

 As its name suggest, UCAS - Explore jobs allows you to explore different jobs and pathways to your career: by job family, by subject, or by skill-set.
 (UCAS stands for Universities and Colleges Admissions Service.
 It's the centralised service that students use to apply to university.)

-+ Simple interface with well-summarised information
++ Graphical layout with summarised information